-The most famous among ZiSha, Zi Ni clay from the delta of Yangtze River, Yixing, has excellent porosity and heat retaining properties that significantly improve the taste of tea when compared to tea made in glass, porcelain or glazed teapots.
-The clay is made of the mixture of kaolin, quartz, and mica, with a high content of iron oxide, and has a somewhat sandy texture.
-The steps needed to prepare the clay are quite lengthy and have been traditionally regarded as a trade secret.
+The most famous among ZiSha, Zi Ni clay from the delta of Yangtze River, Yixing, has excellent porosity and heat retaining properties that significantly improve tea taste compared to tea made in glass porcelain or glazed teapots.
+The clay is made of a mixture of kaolin, quartz, and mica, with a high iron oxide content, and has a somewhat sandy texture.
+The steps needed to prepare the clay are pretty lengthy and have been traditionally regarded as a trade secret.

-Volume: 4.7fl oz / 140ml
+Capacity: 4.7fl oz / 140ml

 Dimensions: 2.8 x 4.3in / 7 x 11cm

-Material: Yixing ZiSha Purple Clay
+Material: Zi Ni (紫泥) – Yixing Purple Clay (ZiSha)

 NOTE: Avoid using detergents when cleaning.